vjbollavarapu/drg-tender/new.md

     DRG <--> |Backend API Integration via HTTPS| MyGDX

     %% Notes (place after all links)
-    %% Notes must be separated by blank lines in GitHub Mermaid note over Hospital,DRG
+    note over Hospital,DRG
       End users interact only with the DRG System end